 Yes, to the extent that the restrictions facilitate the State's compliance with the requirements set forth in section 601(d) of the Social Security Act outlined in the Guidance and other applicable requirements such as the Single Audit Act, discussed below.
-Other restrictions, such as restrictions on reopening that do not directly concern the use of funds, are not permissible.
+Other restrictions are not permissible.